Drug-induced myasthenic syndromes

 Collectively, our step-by-step approach in the treatment of dermatomyositis is as follows:

 • Step 1: High-dose prednisone (oral or intermittent intravenous in acute cases).

-• Step 3: If steps 1 and 2 fail, try high-dose intravenous immunoglobulin.
+• Step 3: If step 1 fails or is not sufficiently effective, high-dose intravenous immunoglobulin.

 Treatment for calcinosis remains difficult.
-Attempts with alendronate (94), probenecid (60), or diltiazem thought to be promising, offer limited help.
+Attempts with alendronate (99), probenecid (65), or diltiazem thought to be promising, offer limited help.

 Dermatomyositis can occur in the last trimester of pregnancy or during the puerperium, but it is not known whether pregnancy is responsible for triggering the disease.
-Pregnant women with dermatomyositis have been treated with steroids and have delivered normal but small babies (27), although miscarriages and stillborn babies have been reported.
+Pregnant women with dermatomyositis have been treated with steroids and have delivered normal but small babies (29), although miscarriages and stillborn babies have been reported.